kiyoon/putty_ubuntu_theme/README.md

 First install [`UbuntuMono-Regular.ttf`](https://fonts.google.com/specimen/Ubuntu+Mono) font.
 You should be able to see "Ubuntu Mono" font.

 ## Change default settings to Ubuntu style
+1. Open Putty, and save anything with name "Default Settings".
-Run `putty-ubuntu.reg`.
+2. Run `putty-ubuntu.reg`.

 ## Change all saved sessions to Ubuntu style
+1. (optional) If you also want the default to change, open Putty, and save anything with name "Default Settings".
-1. Drag the `putty-ubuntu.reg` and drop it on `_puttycolor.js`
+2. Drag the `putty-ubuntu.reg` and drop it on `_puttycolor.js`
-2. Install UbuntuMono-Regular.ttf and apply it on Putty.